FIWARE/tutorials.Entity-Relationships/README.md

 # Understanding Entities and Relationships

+>  “It is not the amount of knowledge that makes a brain.
+It is not even the distribution of knowledge.
+It is the interconnectedness.”
+>
+>  ― James Gleick, The Information: A History, a Theory, a Flood

-Within the FIWARE platform, the context of an entity represents the state of a physical or conceptural object which exists in the real world.
+Within the FIWARE platform, the context of an entity represents the state of a physical or conceptual object which exists in the real world.
+The connection from one entity to another is expressed using a **Relationship**, enabling users to make inferences across the whole knowledge graph of the system.

 ## Entities within a stock management system